Iran threatens ‘more crushing attacks’ as reports of Tel Aviv shooting – latest

 Less than an hour after the attack started, Israel’s military sounded the all-clear and said Israelis were free to leave their shelters.

+It came as police said six people were killed in a shooting in Tel Aviv, minutes before Iran launched its attack.

-Israeli Prime Minister Benjamin Netanyahu, who reportedly convened the Israeli security cabinet at the government bunker near Jerusalem, has since spoken to Sir Keir Starmer, Sky News has reported.
+Israeli Prime Minister Benjamin Netanyahu has since spoken to Sir Keir Starmer, who has “condemned Iran’s attack on Israel in the strongest terms”.

 The attack comes less than 24 hours after Israel announced it was carrying out “targeted” raids into southern Lebanon.
 It is the first time Israel has invaded its northern neighbour since 2006, when the two engaged in a month-long all-out war.